'Brutal and beautiful' Chiefs Manawa squad named for 2024 season

 “Every player and staff member brings their unique piece to our team puzzle.
 There will be no lack of edge, and weekly selection is going to be tough.”

-Following playing breaks to have their children, former Black Fern and Black Fern Sevens star Chelsea Semple and Black Fern XV representative Mia Anderson were set to run out in Chiefs colours again this season.
+Following playing breaks to have their children, former Black Ferns and Black Ferns Sevens star Chelsea Semple and Black Ferns XV representative Mia Anderson were set to run out in Chiefs colours again this season.

 Also named in the side are six rookies who have secured their first Sky Super Rugby Aupiki contracts.